jsenv/core/docs/building/readme.md

 </details>

 <details>
-  <summary>See details on how import maps improve developer experience</summary>
+  <summary>See details on how import maps improves developer experience</summary>
-  The ability to remap import is important to simplify the developper experience when reading and writing imports.
+  The ability to remap imports is important to simplify the developper experience when reading and writing imports.

 ```js
 import "../../file.js"